Stable presentation length of 3-manifold groups: Preliminaries for presentation length

 Since a free product decomposition of a group is rigid and reduced, we have the following theorem.

 \begin{cor} \emph{\cite[Corollary I]{delzant1996decomposition}} Let $G = A*B$ be a free product of finitely presentable groups.
 Then $T(G) = T(A) + T(B)$. \end{cor}

-We will mainly consider the fundamental group of a 3-manifold.
-A decomposition of the fundamental group of a 3-manifold corresponds to a decomposition of the 3-manifold along an essential surface.
+We will mainly consider the fundamental group of an orientable 3-manifold.
+A connected sum decomposition of a 3-manifold induces a free product decomposition of the fundamental group, which concerns Corollary~\ref{cor:free}.
+A (possibly disconnected) orientable surface $S$ embedded in an irreducible orientable 3-manifold $M$ is an \textit{essential surface} if $S$ does not contain a sphere, each component $S_{i}$ of $S$ induces an injection $\pi_{1}(S_{i}) \hookrightarrow \pi_{1}(M)$, and no pair of components of $S$ are parallel.
+A decomposition of an irreducible orientable 3-manifold along an essential surface induces a decomposition of its fundamental group into a graph of group.
 Then a component of the decomposed manifold corresponds to a vertex group, and a component of the essential surface corresponds to an edge group.
 We can apply Theorem \ref{thm:lowerbound} in this case.

-\begin{prop} \emph{\cite[Proposition I.6.1]{delzant1996decomposition}} Let $\mathcal{G}$ be a decomposition of the fundamental group of an irreducible 3-manifold $M$.
+\begin{prop} \emph{\cite[Proposition I.6.1]{delzant1996decomposition}} Let $\mathcal{G}$ be a decomposition of the fundamental group of an irreducible orientable 3-manifold $M$.
 Suppose that $\mathcal{G}$ corresponds to a decomposition of $M$ along an essential surface.
 Then $\mathcal{G}$ is rigid and reduced. \end{prop}